M1299 howitzer

-The M1299 is an American prototype 155 mm turreted self-propelled howitzer developed by BAE Systems in 2019 under the Extended Range Cannon Artillery (ERCA) program.
-It is based on the M109A7 self-propelled howitzer, and was primarily designed for the purpose of improving the M109's effective range.
+The M1299 Howitzer was an American prototype 155 mm self-propelled howitzer developed by BAE Systems beginning in 2019 under the Extended Range Cannon Artillery (ERCA) program.
+It was based on the M109A7 howitzer and was primarily designed for the purpose of improving the M109's effective range.
+The program was canceled in 2024.

 History

-The Extended Range Cannon Artillery program was designed to produce a self-propelled howitzer system with an improved range and rate of fire compared to the existing M109A7 howitzer, in response to developments of Russian and Chinese artillery systems, which had become capable of outranging American systems.
+The Extended Range Cannon Artillery program was designed to produce a self-propelled howitzer system with an improved range and rate of fire compared to the existing M109A7 Howitzer, in response to developments of Russian and Chinese artillery systems, which had become capable of outranging American systems.

-During tests conducted in 2018, the M777 howitzer was able to double its range through the use of higher energy propellant and rocket-assisted projectiles; hitting targets over 37 mile away.
+During tests conducted in 2018, the M777 howitzer was able to double its range through the use of higher energy propellant and rocket-assisted projectiles, hitting targets over 37 mile away.
 Using the same principles, the Extended Range Cannon Artillery was developed.
 BAE Systems was given a $45 million contract in 2019 to incorporate the ERCA's cannon into a M109 chassis, which was unveiled at that year's Association for the United States Army.

-Increased range and accuracy is accomplished by having a longer barrel, at 58 calibers long, and by using the XM1113 rocket-assisted artillery shell.
+Increased range and accuracy was accomplished by having a longer barrel, at 58 calibers long, and by using the XM1113 rocket-assisted artillery shell.
 In 2020, the ERCA successfully hit a target 43 mi away, which is over twice the range typically achieved by an M777 using the same round.

 According to the United States Army, the howitzer was to be completed in 2021 and undergo operational assessment in 2023.
-It is expected to be fitted with an autoloader in 2025, which could increase its rate of fire from 3 to 10 rounds per minute.
+Due to issues with excessive wear on its barrel, the project was canceled in 2024.